-Safety Strategy

-Evacuate to shelter area
+Safety Strategy Evacuate to shelter area

-Seal the room

-Drop, cover and hold

-Get to high ground

-Lead safety strategy Account for students and adults Notify if missing, extra or injured students or adults
+Lead safety strategy Account for students and adults Notify if missing, extra or injured students or adults for more information.
+For inquiries, contact the building principal or the Executive Director of Supply Chain at (531) 299-9835.